osquery/osquery/docs/wiki/development/windows-provisioning.md

  * 7zip.commandline
  * cmake.portable 3.6.1
  * python2 2.7.11
- * visualstudio2015community (with a custom deployment XML ensuring C/C++ toolchain is installed)
+ * visualstudio2015community
- * thrift 0.9.3 (as a dependency from one of our private packages)
+ * thrift 0.9.3

 ## Chocolatey Packages Installed (from private sources)

 Official chocolatey sources do not provide everything we need.
-In order to mitigate this issue, we built our own custom Chocolatey packages with the required development libraries needed to build *osquery*.
+In order to mitigate this issue, we built our own custom Chocolatey packages with the required development libraries (and tools) required to build *osquery*.

  * boost-msvc14 1.59.0
  * bzip2 1.0.6